FAQ

 What about wheelchairs?

-The member needing services must be “ambulatory,” which means members are either walking independently, or with the assistance of a cane or walker.
+The member needing services must be “ambulatory,” which means members are either walking independently or with the assistance of a cane or walker.
 No more than a guiding hand or arm to lean on may be required of the volunteer.

 Can I be both a member and a volunteer?

 Yes.
-Some members who are able to help others may not need services right now but want to join so they know services will be there for if they need them in the future.
+Some members who are able to help others may not need services right now but want to join so they know services will be there for them if they need them in the future.
 Also, people needing some of our services may be able to help their neighbors in other ways, and we welcome their contributions.